keymobdev/keymob/README.md

 	AdManager.getInstance().isVideoReady();

   Check the video ad is loaded complete.
-If call showVideo directly when an ad  has not finished loading unpredictable events will occur, some advertising platform could lead to crash.
+If call showVideo directly when an ad  has not finished loading unpredictable events will occur, some advertising platform could lead to crash.<br/>
     So make sure the video is ready before every show.Below is the overall look.

    	if(AdManager.getInstance().isVideoReady()){